-(a) Test Guidelines covering seed-propagated and vegetatively propagated varieties

-"Where appropriate, or in cases of doubt, stability may be tested, either by growing a further generation, or by testing a new seed or plant stock to ensure that it exhibits the same characteristics as those shown by the previous material supplied."
+- (a) Test Guidelines covering seed-propagated and vegetatively propagated varieties - "Where appropriate, or in cases of doubt, stability may be tested, either by growing a further generation, or by testing a new seed or plant stock to ensure that it exhibits the same characteristics as those shown by the previous initial material supplied." - (b) Test Guidelines covering only seed-propagated varieties - "Where appropriate, or in cases of doubt, stability may be tested, either by growing a further generation, or by testing a new seed stock to ensure that it exhibits the same characteristics as those shown by the previous initial material supplied." - (c) Test Guidelines covering only vegetatively propagated varieties - "Where appropriate, or in cases of doubt, stability may be tested, either by growing a further generation, or by testing a new plant stock to ensure that it exhibits the same characteristics as those shown by the previous initial material supplied."

-(b) Test Guidelines covering only seed-propagated varieties
+(d) Test Guidelines covering only synthetic varieties

-"Where appropriate, or in cases of doubt, stability may be tested, either by growing a further generation, or by testing a new seed stock to ensure that it exhibits the same characteristics as those shown by the previous material supplied."
+"Where appropriate, or in cases of doubt, stability may be [tested] / [assessed] by testing a new seed stock to ensure that it exhibits the same characteristics as those shown by the initial material supplied."

-TGP/7/1 - Annex 2: Additional Standard Wording (ASW) for the TG Template page 39

-(c) Test Guidelines covering only vegetatively propagated varieties

-"Where appropriate, or in cases of doubt, stability may be tested, either by growing a further generation, or by testing a new plant stock to ensure that it exhibits the same characteristics as those shown by the previous material supplied."